endrimuco/endrimuco/README.md

 <div width="100" align="center" >

-I am a Full Stack Web Developer with a passion for programming.
+I am a React Developer with a passion for programming.
 I have a strong understanding of JavaScript, HTML, and CSS, and I have hands-on experience building scalable, dynamic web applications using React.

 I enjoy staying up-to-date with the latest industry trends and continuing to expand my knowledge of programming.
 I am confident in my ability to bring value to any organization as a React developer.
 I am excited to continue learning and growing in this field and I am eager to take on new challenges and contribute to the success of the projects I work on.